razashoeb840/MediPulse/README.md

 This project is licensed under the **ISC License**.

 ---
-*Developed with ❤️ by SHOEB and Rohit for smarter healthcare management.*
+*Developed with ❤️ by SHOEB and ROHIT for smarter healthcare management.*

 Link-> https://smartcare-hms-avk9.onrender.com/1index.html